lowRISC/opentitan/doc/ug/sec_cm_dv_framework/index.md

 ## Verification Framework For The Standardized Design Countermeasures

-This verification framework involves three different steps, which are all needed in order to acheive the completed verification for countermeasures.
+This verification framework involves three different steps, which are all needed in order to achieve the completed verification for countermeasures.

 ### Primitive-Level Verification
 Use FPV or a simple simulation based testbench to verify the correctness of the error indicator as well as other functionality in the primitive.